MuhammadHaweras/task-managemnet/README.md

 # README

-This app is build in Ruby on Rails, frontednd is create with rails views(html, css, bootstrap), database used is MySQL.
+This app is build in Ruby on Rails, frontednd is created with rails views(html, css, bootstrap), database used is MySQL.

 Features covered in app: